jchapuis/fullstackscala-scaladays2025/slides.md

 ```

 ^ - As a matter of fact, with Laminar you have full flexibility on how to organize your code
- - Can replicate redux pattern for more complex state
+ - Can replicate redux pattern for more complex processes in your app, you know, piecewise
+ - This piece of code is a fully functional Redux implementation
  - Not delving into the details here but it's just to illustrate how flexible this is
- - Useful when interactions become complex, to define behavior with a strict state machine
+ - I personally find Redux useful to define behavior with a strict state machine, when interactions become complex
- - I'm actually using this for an editor which has a lot of state and possible interactions
+ - I'm actually using this for an editor component in the app that has a lot of state and possible interactions

 ---
 ## Integration with **JS** libraries ![inline](scalablytyped.png)